-5. Risk assessment
+5. RISK ASSESSMENT

-We began the process of identifying risks of forced labor and child labor in our operations and supply chain with a focus on risks related to cotton from the Xinjiang region in China due to the high level of risk in this region.
+We began the process of identifying risks of forced labour and child labour in our operations and supply chain with a focus on risks related to cotton from the Xinjiang region in China due to the high level of risk in this region.

-Considering the supply chain more generally, although we have not yet identified instances of forced labor or child labor among our manufacturers, we acknowledge that the manufacturing industry holds widespread risks of child labor and forced labor at all levels.
+Considering the supply chain more generally, although we have not yet identified instances of forced labour or child labour among our manufacturers, we acknowledge that the manufacturing industry holds widespread risks of child labour and forced labour at all levels.
 We are aware that the level of risk can vary depending on the country of production, the level of the supply chain, and the raw materials used.

 Although we have a high level of visibility on our merchandise manufacturers, it is true that some are located in places where abuses of certain human rights may be more prevalent.
-According to the 2022 List of Goods Produced by Child Labor and Forced Labor from the U.S. Department of Labor, the risk of forced labor may be higher concerning the manufacture of clothing in Bangladesh, China, India, Malaysia, and Vietnam, and the risk of child labor may be higher in this field in Bangladesh, Burma, India, Mexico, and Vietnam.
+According to the "2022 List of Goods Produced by Child Labor and Forced Labor" from the U.S. Department of Labor, the risk of forced labour may be higher concerning the manufacture of clothing in Bangladesh, China, India, Malaysia, and Vietnam, and the risk of child labour may be higher in this field in Bangladesh, Burma, India, Mexico, and Vietnam.
 Additionally, we recognize that our manufacturers also have supply chains that can extend into higher-risk regions where we have limited visibility.